scylladb/scylla-monitoring/docs/updating_dashboard.rst

 In the template file, you can also add or override attributes.

-Scylla Monitoring Stack generation script, uses the `types.json` file and a template file and creates a dashboard.
+The Scylla Monitor generation script, uses the `types.json` file and a template file and creates a dashboard.

 When generating dashboards, each class will be replaced by its definition.